smeredith/smeredith.github.io/_drafts/interface.md

 I did not install JU1 and JU2 headers because I don't need COS or CTCSS and want these DB-9 pins for the serial port TX and RX instead.

 I removed the USB type B connector and replaced it with a 4-pin square header.
-This is so the DRA-30 can connect to the USB hub chip on the add-on board instead of to the computer.
+This is so the DRA-30 can connect to the USB hub chip on the add-on board instead of directly to the computer.
 The pin spacing is not quite right for a standard header, but I was able to manipulate the pins enough to make it fit.

 I added a 2-pin header in holes marked "2" and "4" to get access to pins 2 and 4 on the DB-9.